-Are you looking for a supervisor for your PhD or MSc application?
+Are you looking for a supervisor to support your PhD application?

-Connecting with faculty members and finding the right supervisor is an important part of the application process for the PhD and MSc programs.
+A faculty supervisor is a key source of support for PhD students.
+Supervisors help students achieve their academic goals, develop their research independence, and grow their professional networks.
+Connecting with faculty members and finding the right supervisor is an important part of the application process for the PhD program.
 Read the advice below to help you connect with faculty members in your area of interest.

 Understand the Requirements

-- First, make sure you understand the admission requirements for SPPH PhD and MSc applications.
+- First, make sure you understand the admission requirements for SPPH PhD applications.
 PhD applicants are required to have supervisor support for their applications.
-MSc applicants are not required to have supervisor support, but it is recommended.

 Focus your Search